 Where to find iron on a plant based diet?

-Definitely number 1 is spirulina.
-This is a great superfood and you’ll need only 1 teaspoon per day.
-I always add one teaspoon in my morning smoothie.
-This is already 5 mg of iron.
-Build it up slowly if you find the taste of your smoothie being less tasty because of it.
-Eventually you will not notice anything of the taste.
-Instead you can focus on the tablet form which you can easily take with water.
+Spirulina contains iron.
+This is a great superfood and you’ll only need 1 or 2 teaspoons per day.
+I always add two teaspoons in my smoothie.
+This provides about 0.22 mg of iron.
+Slowly build this up if you find the taste of your smoothie a bit less tasty.
+Eventually you will not taste the spirulina anymore.
+Or get the spirulina tablets that you can take with water.

 There are so many sources of iron on a plant based diet.
-My favorite (and also quite high in iron) are lentils.
-But in oatmeal, quinoa, other legumes, seeds such as pumpkin and sesame, nuts such as cashews, almonds or pine nuts and vegetables such as spinach there is also iron. (source)
+My favorite are lentils.
+But in oatmeal, quinoa, other legumes, seeds such as pumpkin and sesame, nuts such as cashews, almonds or pine nuts and vegetables such as spinach there is also iron.

 If you’re still worried that you may get too little iron per day, consider the following.

-- a handful of spinach contains about 1 mg of iron
+- 340 grams of spinach (that is quite easy to get in) contains about 9.21 mg of iron

-- half a cup of black beans contains about 5 mg of iron
+- one cup (100 grams) of black beans contains about 9 mg of iron

-- half cup of lentils contains about 3.5 mg of iron
+- one cup (100 grams) of cooked lentils contains about 3.3 mg of iron

-- a tablespoon of raw cocao contains about 3 mg of iron
+- a tablespoon (5 mg) of cacao contains about 0.36 mg of iron

 A smoothie is the perfect time to make sure you’re getting enough iron.
 A smoothie with spinach, a teaspoon of spirulina powder and fruits (vitamin C for better absorption) is already a perfect base for the rest of the day.

-Make sure that you add some iron to your lunch or dinner with beans or legumes and without even thinking about it you have added more than 10 mg of iron.
+Make sure that you add some iron to your lunch or dinner with beans or legumes.
 Also a tip, drizzle some pumpkin seeds on your salad or soup or make a dressing with cashewnuts.
 Or what about hummus as a snack?
-Packed with iron!
-Also, blackstrap molasses is loaded with iron.